Kitchvx/hugo/kitchblog/content/projects/website.md

 Once this is done we can start using Hugo.

 My current setup for this is using the terminal to setup a new Hugo site and commit any changes made to Github while using [Visual Studio Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) to edit text/code.
 Alternatively you can use VS Code to commit changes to Github by installing the [Github Pull](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extenstion.
+Alternatively on Linux I use Vim.

+*Note: From this point on all the steps are the same for each OS.*

-# Using Hugo
+## Using Hugo {#hugo}
 First things first, you will want to create a github repo and name it something relevent like, for example, "kitch-blog".
 Mine is just called "hugo", add a license if you feel the need to.
-Then we need to create the submodule repository, you will want to name this your username followed by "github.io", mine for example is "kitchvx.github.io".
+Then we need to create the submodule repository, you will want to name this your username followed by "github.io", mine for example is "kitchvx.github.io" and create a README and License file for the submodule repo.
 Now getting the theme is as simple as going to [themes.gohugo.io](https://themes.gohugo.io).
 The theme I used is called [terminal](https://themes.gohugo.io/themes/hugo-theme-terminal/). before we clone the theme or start using hugo we need to clone the first repository and to do this you use the following command in your terminal:

 ```html
 git clone https://github.com/YOUR_NAME/YOUR_REPO.git